Sunday, September 29, 2019

 The CryptO'pinion?

 It's difficult to find something negative to say about this racer.
-But, if I was to be picky, then the framerate could be a tad smoother and I miss the audio touches like skids or driving through tunnels.
+But, if I were to be picky, then the framerate could be a tad smoother and I miss the extra audio touches like skids or driving through tunnels.
 But I really am being picky!!

 Overall, this is an outstanding conversion of the arcade original.
-It looks, sounds and plays absolutely great plus the ability to instantly select your preferred course is a huge bonus.
+It looks, sounds, and plays absolutely great plus the ability to instantly select your preferred course is a huge bonus.
 It's authentic and brilliantly entertaining, so it will always keep on dragging you back for more.
 Buggy Boy is an Atari ST gem and I love it.
-Simple as that really.
+So will you.
+Trust me, play it now.

 The floppies can be sourced using Old Games Finder but, if you have the necessary hardware, I would advice you to download the cool hack by D-Bug.
 This not only comes with a fantastic intro but also supports faster Atari computers, like my own Mega STe.
-This, is a superb feature that I love to bits!! (can you tell? lol)
+Absolutely superb!!!

 Sunday, September 15, 2019